Francis Bacon (artist): Auction value

 The Popes and large triptychs, in their time, commanded the highest prices at auction.
-By 1989 Bacon was the most expensive living artist after one of his triptychs sold at Sotheby's for over $6 million.
+By 1989 Bacon was the most expensive living artist after one of his triptychs sold at Sotheby's for over US$6 million.
 In 2007, actress Sophia Loren consigned Study for Portrait II (1956) from the estate of her late husband Carlo Ponti at Christie's.
 It was auctioned for the then record price of £14.2 million ($27.5 million).

-In 2008, the Triptych, 1976, sold at Sotheby's for €55.465 million ($86.28 million), then a record for a work by Bacon and the highest price paid for a postwar work of art at auction up to 2008.
-In 2013, Three Studies of Lucian Freud sold at Christie's New York for $142.4 million, surpassing both Triptych and 1976 in auctioned value, and more importantly claiming the record for highest auction price of a work of art at that time, a title previously held by the fourth version of Edvard Munch's Scream and now held by Leonardo da Vinci's Salvator Mundi.
+In 2008, the Triptych, 1976 sold at Sotheby's for €55.465 million ($86.28 million), then a record for a work by Bacon and the highest price paid for a postwar work of art at auction at the time.
+In 2013, Three Studies of Lucian Freud sold at Christie's New York for $142.4 million, surpassing both Triptych and 1976 in auctioned value, the record for the highest auction price of a work of art at that time, surpassing the fourth version of Edvard Munch's Scream.
+Leonardo da Vinci's Salvator Mundi later sold for a higher price.

+Studio relocation

+In August 1998, Bacon's sole heir John Edwards and the artist Brian Clarke, sole executor of Bacon's estate, donated the contents of Bacon's studio to the Hugh Lane Gallery in Dublin.
+The studio at 7 Reece Mews had remained largely untouched since Bacon's death in 1992.
+A team of archaeologists, art historians, conservators and curators oversaw the relocation to Dublin.
+The locations of over 7,000 items were mapped, survey and elevation drawings made, the items packed and catalogued, and the studio was rebuilt, including the original doors, floor, walls and ceiling.

+In 2001 the relocated studio was opened to the public, with a fully comprehensive database.
+Every item in the studio has a database entry.
+Each entry consists of an image and a factual account of an object.
+The database has entries on approximately 570 books and catalogues, 1,500 photographs, 100 slashed canvases, 1,300 leaves torn from books, 2,000 artist's materials and 70 drawings.
+Other categories include Bacon's correspondence, magazines, newspapers and vinyl records.

 Catalogue raisonné

-A first, incomplete catalogue raisonné was compiled by curator Ronald Alley in 1964.
-In 2016, a five-volume Francis Bacon: Catalogue Raisonné, documenting 584 paintings by Bacon, was released by Martin Harrison and others.
+The first, but even then incomplete catalogue raisonné was compiled in 1964 by the Tate gallery curator Ronald Alley.
+In 2016, a five-volume Francis Bacon: Catalogue Raisonné, documenting 584 paintings, was compiled and published by Martin Harrison and others.